ian727/congo-airfields/airports/bikorofzbc/bikorobokoro.md

     </figure>
 </div>

-Despite its long-standing existence, Bokoro does not appear on more recent maps.
+Despite its long-standing existence, Bokoro does not appear on some more recent maps.
 The 1966 Joint Operations Graphics published by the U.S. Defense Mapping Agency refers to the town as "Bumbu," while the 1996 U.S. Tactical Pilotage Chart labels it as "Buna."
 These inconsistencies already indicate that something went wrong in the geographic documentation of Bokoro.

 <div class="image-left">
     <figure>